-Contact: Director Cathy Griffin, childcare@raritanval.edu or call 908-231-8807
+Contact: Director Gwendolyn Wright, gwendolyn.wright@raritanval.edu or call 908-231-8807

 The Children's Campus, a child, and professional development center is open twelve months a year for children from 3 months to five years old.
 The Children's Campus uses Creative Curriculum to promote cognitive, language, social-emotional, and physical growth of young children through developmentally appropriate activities.
-Head Teachers are certified in early childhood education and are assisted by experienced assistants and RVCC student assistants.
+Teachers are educated in early childhood education and are assisted by experienced assistants and RVCC student assistants.
 Priority registration is given to RVCC students, employees, and faculty.
 Children from the surrounding communities are accepted on a space-available basis once the priority registration period for each semester has been concluded.
-Tuition is charged based on the number of half or full days the children attend.
+Tuition is charged based on the number of half or full days the children attend monthly.
 Appointments to see the center are recommended.